The Smart WebView plugin architecture allows you to extend the application’s native capabilities. Follow these steps to create your own plugin.

 }

-return false; // Let the default WebView handling or other plugins process it
+return false; // Let other plugins or the default handler process it

 }